docker-solr/docker-solr-examples/dih-postgres/README.md

 docker rm tmp1
 ```

-Modify it to load the dataimporthandler, and add a requesthandler configuration for it:
+Modify the [solrconfig.xml](solrconfig.xml) to load the dataimporthandler, and add a requesthandler configuration for it:

 ```
 ed solrconfig.xml <<'EOM'